raezxcv/project-tracker/README.md

 ### What would I improve with more time?

-- Drag and drop to move projects between statuses (like a Kanban board)
 - A project detail page when you click on a project
 - End-to-end tests with Playwright or Cypress
 - Bulk delete for selecting multiple projects at once